-Army investigating after Twitter and Youtube accounts hacked
+Army investigating after Twitter and YouTube accounts hacked

 An investigation is under way after both official sites appeared to have been hacked.

-The Army’s YouTube channel features videos on cyptocurrency and images of billionaire businessman Elon Musk.
+The Army’s YouTube channel featured videos on cyptocurrency and images of billionaire businessman Elon Musk.

-The official Twitter account has retweeted a number of posts appearing to relate to NFTs.
+The official Twitter account had retweeted a number of posts appearing to relate to NFTs.

 NFT stands for non-fungible token.
 An NFT is a distinct cryptographic token that cannot be replicated, which acts as a certificate of ownership for virtual items.